-Comparing Figs. \ref{veldis2} and \ref{dphas} the electrons are further accelerated by the dissipation of magnetic fields in the non-linear stage, as it is also seen in the kinetic simulations of driven magnetized turbulence \citep[e.g.,][]{Zhdankin18}.
-Note that in the latter simulation studies, the turbulent magnetic fluctuations were externally forced into the simulation system, and therefore were not self-consistent. \cite{Comisso18} have investigated particle acceleration at reconnecting current sheets due to stochastic interactions with turbulent fluctuations (plasmoids and vertexes).
-In our simulations at the non-linear stage, plasmoids (vertexes) are generated and these may accelerate jet electrons in a similar way.
+Comparing Figs. \ref{veldis2} and \ref{dphas} we deduct that the jet electrons are further accelerated once a dissipation of the magnetic fields occurs in the non-linear stage, as it is also similarly seen in the kinetic simulations of driven magnetized turbulence \citep[e.g.,][]{Zhdankin18}.
+Note that in the latter simulation studies, the turbulent magnetic fluctuations were externally forced into the simulation system and therefore were not self-consistent.
 On the contrary, the turbulent magnetic field in our simulations (where we see multiple magnetic flux ropes (e.g. in Figs. \ref{ByBxz}-\ref{3DBV})) is self-consistently created in the relativistic jets, through the self-consistent dissipation of the toroidal magnetic field.
-Previous studies \citep[][]{kowal11,kowal12,lazarian2016} discuss the particle acceleration process in turbulent magnetic reconnection.
+Previous studies \citep[][]{kowal11,kowal12,lazarian2016} discuss the particle acceleration process in turbulent magnetic reconnection. \cite{Comisso18} have investigated particle acceleration at reconnecting current sheets due to stochastic interactions with turbulent fluctuations (plasmoids and vertexes).
+In our simulations at the non-linear stage, it is comprehensible to claim that plasmoids (vertexes) are generated as shown above which may accelerate jet electrons in a similar way.